 If the blockage is caused by cancer, the duct may need to be widened.
 This procedure is called endoscopic or percutaneous (through the skin next to the liver) dilation.
 A tube may need to be placed to allow drainage.

 If the blockage is not corrected, it can lead to life-threatening infection and a dangerous buildup of bilirubin.

 If the blockage lasts a long time, chronic liver disease can result.
 Most obstructions can be treated with endoscopy or surgery.
 Obstructions caused by cancer often have a worse outcome.

 , and liver disease, such as biliary .

 When to Contact a Medical Professional

-Call your health care provider if you notice a change in the color of your urine and stools or you develop jaundice.
+Call your provider if you notice a change in the color of your urine and stools or you develop jaundice.

 Be aware of any risk factors you have, so that you can get prompt diagnosis and treatment if a bile duct becomes blocked.
 The blockage itself may not be preventable.

 Anstee QM, Jones DEJ.
 Liver and biliary tract disease.
 In: Walker BR, Colledge NR, Ralston SH, Perman ID, eds.
 Davidson's Principles and Practice of Medicine.
 22nd ed.
 Philadelphia, PA: Elsevier; 2014:chap 23.